dado3212/image-motion/README.md

 https://github.com/feathericons/feather#license

 ## Things to do
-* Modal fix
-  * UI pass
-  * Split up the loading screens
-  * Show errors properly
+* Show errors properly in modal
 * UI of options
 * Hover/highlight/help text on where to drop.
 * Proper image handling of different filetypes.